Guliisgreat/ORBIT-2022-winner-method/README.md

 - liuh127@mcmaster.ca

 ## Our proposed method
-ProtoNet baseline method performs not very well on ORBIT dataset because the few-shot learner cannot build high quality prototypes at personalization stage.
+ProtoNet baseline method does not perform very well on the ORBIT dataset because the few-shot learner cannot build high-quality prototypes at the personalization stage.
 To be specific, there are three reasons: Firstly, due to the distribution shift between support and query video sequences (clean vs clutter), using the shared backbone network to extract clip features from both two sets is sub-optimal.
 Secondly, each user's video frames from different object categories usually share similar backgrounds,and even multiple target user-specific objects appear in one frame.
 Thirdly, there are dramatic appearance changes across each support video sequence, and some frames suffer from "object_not_present_issue".
 Thus, randomly sampled clips from support video sequences will not contribute comprehensive information on prototypes.

-To make the few-shot learner build high quality prototypes at personalization stage, we develop three techniques on top of the ProtoNet baseline method.
+To make the few-shot learner build high-quality prototypes at the personalization stage, we develop three techniques on top of the ProtoNet baseline method.
-The pipeline is showed in Figure 1
+The pipeline is shown in Figure 1

 <p align = "center">
 <img src = "https://github.com/Guliisgreat/ORBIT_Challenge_2022_Team_canada_goose/blob/main/docs/orbit_pipline.JPG">